-As the field of SE has grown, scholarly reviews have come to be based on bibliographic data (Kaushik et al., 2023)3.
-Thus, research has documented the approaches, drivers (Macke et al., 2018), and intellectual structures of SEs (Hota et al., 2020; Granados et al., 2011).
-Moreover, given the relevant academic contributions recognizing SE as a powerful mechanism for alleviating social inequalities, scholars have mapped the literature on shared value creation (Lashitew et al., 2021), that on the impact of sustainable entrepreneurship (Anand et al., 2021), and that on the methodological issues commonly encountered when investigating such phenomena (Sassmannshausen and Volkmann, 2018).
+As the field of SE has grown, scholarly reviews have come to be based on bibliographic data (Kaushik et al., 2023).
+Thus, research has documented the approaches, drivers (Macke, Sarate, Domeneghini, & da Silva, 2018), and intellectual structures of SEs (Granados, Hlupic, Coakes, & Mohamed, 2011; Hota, Subramanian, & Narayanamurthy, 2020).
+Moreover, given the relevant academic contributions recognizing SE as a powerful mechanism for alleviating social inequalities, scholars have mapped the literature on shared value creation (Lashitew, Narayan, Rosca, & Bals, 2021), that on the impact of sustainable entrepreneurship (Anand, Argade, Barkemeyer, & Salignac, 2021), and that on the methodological issues commonly encountered when investigating such phenomena (Sassmannshausen & Volkmann, 2018).

+2.2.
 Extant reviews on SI

-Scholars have widely recognized the role played by SI in supporting economic development toward more sustainable goals (Singh et al., 2020).
-Accordingly, the academic community has developed systematic SI reviews that enable the identification of knowledge gaps as well as further the understanding of the evolution of this field (Edwards-Schachter and Wallace, 2017)4.
-Such reviews have mapped SI research based on different levels of analysis, including those of corporate
+Scholars have widely recognized the role played by SI in supporting economic development toward more sustainable goals (Singh, Dhir, Das, & Sharma, 2020).
+Accordingly, the academic community has developed systematic SI reviews that enable the identification of knowledge gaps as well as further the understanding of the evolution of this field (Edwards-Schachter & Wallace, 2017).
+Such reviews have mapped SI research based on different levels of analysis, including those of corporate SI (Dionisio & de Vargas, 2020) and public management (Voorberg, Bekkers, & Tummers, 2015).
+Moreover, the literature has also analyzed, for example, articles on the capabilities of SI (Batista & Correia, 2021) and those on SI in higher education (Lough, 2021).